QunaSys/QPARC-Challenge-2022/Quantum-Chemistry-Expert/readme.md

 Whereas configuration interaction (CI) method, which in principal can be improved systematically towards the exact solution, is an alternative method to tackle these problems.
 However, since the computational cost increases exponentially with the molecular size and easily reaches the limitation on classical computers, the accurate CI calculation is only available for small molecular systems.

-Quantum computers are expected to be a powerful tool for quantum chemistry computation because the computational cost can be suppressed into thepolynomial scale.
+Quantum computers are expected to be a powerful tool for quantum chemistry computation because the computational cost can be suppressed into the polynomial scale.
 Recent years, great improvements can be seen in the quantum computing algorithm for quantum chemistry.
 Quantum phase estimation algorithm (QPE) has been proposed to compute the eigenenergies of electronic states for fault tolerant quantum computers (FTQC), and variational eigenvalue solver (VQE) algorithm has been reported in recent years to utilize current noisy intermediate-scale quantum (NISQ) devices.